Gum Grafting for Function & Aesthetics Vancouver Burnaby Periodontist

 Subepithelial connective tissue graft – This procedure is commonly used to cover exposed roots.
 Tissue is removed fairly painlessly from the outer layer of the palate and relocated to the site of gum recession.

 Acellular dermal matrix allograft – This procedure uses medically processed, donated human tissue as a tissue source for the graft.
 The advantage of this is procedure is that there is no need for a donor site from the patient’s palate (and thus, less pain).

-Pinhole Gum Rejuvenation: graftless, suture free, incision free and scalpel free alternative to gum grafting for treatment of receding gums.
+Pinhole Gum Rejuvenation: graftless, incision free and scalpel free alternative to gum grafting for treatment of receding gums.

 Cost of Gum Grafting in Burnaby & Vancouver BC